Equality, Diversity and Inclusion at Alzheimer's Society

 Alzheimer's Society's strategic actions

 - Embedded equality analysis mitigates risks and maximises opportunities for inclusion in all our projects, policies and activities.
-Our target is 100% of all policies and projects have recorded equality analysis by March 2023.
+Target: 100% of all policies and projects have recorded equality analysis by March 2023.

 - Increased disclosure and publishing of diversity data and insights (employees, volunteers, service users and target audiences) enables us to measure who we are, and show progress against our corporate vision year on year.